LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 We have a content property called "See Bangalore Better" that revolves around building a community of people who live in, and love, Bangalore.
 Anjali P.V. · S.R.
 Gopal Rao Opticians

-There is no good reason to wait.
+And the timing works.
 S.R.
-Gopal Rao turns ninety this year, a fitting moment to make something built to last.
-The archive is ready, the photographers are reachable, and a book made over the monsoon arrives in the festive months, when people are buying gifts and looking for something to keep.
-Wait a year and it is the same work, minus a year of photographs the city won't take twice.
+Gopal Rao turns ninety this year.
+The archive is ready, the photographers are reachable, and a book made over the monsoon lands in the festive months, when people are buying gifts.

 0years of looking · S.R.
 Gopal Rao, since 1936